MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Permissions in Microsoft 365

-Generally speaking, the [Global Reader](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#global-reader) or the [Security Reader](/microsoft-365/security/office-365-security/permissions-microsoft-365-compliance-security#security-reader) role should give you sufficient permissions to search the relevant logs.
+Generally speaking, the [Global Reader](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#global-reader) or the [Security Reader](/microsoft-365/security/office-365-security/permissions-microsoft-365-compliance-security#security-reader) role groups in the Microsoft 365 Defender portal or the Microsoft Purview compliance portal should give you sufficient permissions to search the relevant logs.

 > [!NOTE]
-> Accounts that are members of the **View-Only Audit Logs** or **Audit Logs** role groups only in the the Microsoft 365 Defender portal or the Microsoft 365 compliance center won't be able to search the Office 365 audit log.
-In this scenario, you must assign the permissions in Exchange Online.
+> Accounts that are members of the **View-Only Audit Logs** or **Audit Logs** role groups only in the the Microsoft 365 Defender portal or the Microsoft Purview compliance portal won't be able to search the Microsoft 365 audit log.
+In this scenario, you must assign permissions in Exchange Online.
 For more information, see [Before you search the audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?view=o365-worldwide#before-you-search-the-audit-log).

 if you're unsure about the role groups to use, see [Find the permissions required to run any Exchange cmdlet](/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).